BenjinYap/library-management-system/README.md

 - `npm run build` - Build both frontend and backend
 - `npm run frontend` - Start only the frontend
 - `npm run backend` - Start only the backend
+- `npm run seed` - Seed the database with sample data

 ### Frontend (use `-w frontend`)